NASA-Planetary-Science/sbmt-client/misc/server/sbmt/dart/content/index.md

 * Linux, recent distributions (64-bit)
 * Mac OS X version 10.10 or higher (64-bit Intel-based Macs OR Apple Silicon (M1/M2 or greater) processors)

+## SPICE Resources

+Please check [here](resources/spice-20230303.zip) for a zip of SPICE kernels that can be used with SBMT.

 ## Release Notes
 Release notes of the SBMT can be found [here](releasenotes.html).